Tejas07PSK/Melanoma-Detection/README.md

 ## About The Application -
-This application does not contain any fancy _UI_, as it is basically a modular console program, written in Python3.Anyone, with some basic programming knowledge will be able to run this app easily.
+This application does not contain any fancy _UI_, as it is basically a modular console program, written in Python3.
+Anyone, with some basic programming knowledge will be able to run this app easily.
 Simply, this console app tries to predict the nature of a 'skin-lesion' image, served as an input.